p1usminus/roomybookmarksredux/README.md

   * There is an alternative of sorts, see [issue #3](https://github.com/p1usminus/roomybookmarksredux/issues/3)
 * ~~Toolbar button~~
   * ~~This may be related to browser changes because other legacy extensions I have tested (which all use bootstrap.js) cannot produce buttons either.~~
-  * ~~It may be possible to add the button bootstrap style (https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL/Toolbars/Creating_toolbar_buttons), but I don't know how to!~~
 * Hide default icons

 ## Other notes ##